- 1 1/3 cups dried garbanzo beans

 - 1 1/2 cups winter squash (butternut, acorn, etc.) cubed

 - 3 cups chopped fresh kale (or other greens–bok choy, spinach, Chinese cabbage, etc.)

-Soak the garbanzo beans in water overnight.
-Discard the water and pressure cook in about 4 cups of fresh water for 50 minutes or boil for 60-90 minutes with kombu & bay leaf.
-OR start with canned, precooked beans.
+- Discard the water and pressure cook in about 4 cups of fresh water for 50 minutes or boil for 60-90 minutes with kombu & bay leaf.
+OR use canned, precooked beans.

-Serve with brown rice pilaf or any grain of choice.
+- Serve with brown rice or any whole grain of choice.